Silocean/TwoVerticalListviews/README.md

 TwoVerticalListview

-This project implements a function that you can arrange two listviews vertically in one activity.
+This application implements a function which you allows yout to arrange two listviews vertically in one activity.